tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 brightness is controlled via a 9K "jitter mask".
 9K of random bytes are generated and if each random value is > brightness level (uint8_t) the OE pin is toggled for the mask. when OE is toggled high, the display is toggled off.
 By applying this mask for every pixel, we are able to output our normal BCM color data and toggle the brightness value on or off randomly averaging out to the current brightness level.
-This provides for very fine tuned brightness control (255 levels) while maintaining excellent color balance.
+This provides fine-tuned brightness control (255 levels) while maintaining excellent color balance.

 Alternatively, you can encode brightness data directly into the PWM data, however, this yields very poor results for low